Learn how to replace the ignition coil on Kia and Hyundai vehicles. Changing the ignition coil on Kia and Hyundai four-cylinder engines is very easy.

 Yes.
 Replacing a Kia or Hyundai ignition coil is very easy.

-This guide is specifically for any vehicle equipped with Kia / Hyundai Theta II engine.
+This guide is specifically for any Kia / Hyundai Theta II engine vehicle.
 Replacing the ignition coil on your Hyundai / Kia 4-cylinder engine is easy.

 A four-cylinder Kia / Hyundai engine is popular and used in many other models.
 The engine cover may look different, but the procedures for replacing the ignition coils are still the same.